It is an increase in the size of individual cells.

 Physiological and pathological hypertrophy

-Hypertrophy and hyperplasia, while it can be physiological to help the body, can also be disease-related or pathological, and is a very important indicator of disease.
+Hypertrophy and hyperplasia, while they can be physiological to help the body, can also be disease-related or pathological and are essential indicators of disease.

-Physiological hypertrophy is caused by an increase in workload, increased functional demand, or stimulation by hormones and growth factors.
+Physiological hypertrophy is caused by increased workload, increased functional demand, or stimulation by hormones and growth factors.

 But, the most frequent stimulus for hypertrophy is an increase in workload.